solecize/sofia/documentation/design-sofia.md

 ```
 ````

+### Variants and exclusive groups

+- Some concerns are mutually exclusive and come in variants (e.g., filename policies).
+- Use front matter to declare a category with variants:
+  - `exclusive_group = "filename-policy"`
+  - `default = true` on the default variant (e.g., kebab-case)
+  - Provide other variants, e.g., `-filename-camel`, `-filename-pascal` with the same `exclusive_group`.
+- Aliases can map convenience flags to variants (e.g., `-filename` → kebab by default).
+- Precedence and selection:
+  1. CLI-requested variant in the group (if multiple, last CLI wins; emit a warning).
+  2. If none requested, use the group’s `default = true` variant.
+  3. If a parent includes a variant but no default exists, use that included variant.
+  4. If multiple included variants conflict, keep the first; emit a warning (CLI still overrides).
+- Ordering and dedup:
+  - Expand in CLI order with pre-order includes.
+Deduplicate globally while preserving the first position where the group was introduced.
+  - Includes and CLI flags are both resolved through the alias map (aliases are valid in either location).

 ### Variables files
 - Required: `type = "vars"`, `namespace = "paths"` (or similar).
 - Body: fenced `toml` block with key/values.